JuanuMusic/LensDotNet/README.md

 ```

+For more examples, take a look at the [Examples folder](https://github.com/JuanuMusic/LensDotNet/tree/main/src/Examples) or explore the [Tests](https://github.com/JuanuMusic/LensDotNet/tree/main/src/LensDotNet.Client.Tests).

 ## Contributing

 We welcome contributions to improve and expand the functionality of LensDotNet.
 Please follow these guidelines to contribute: